castanhojfc/form3-client-go/README.md

 # Hi there 👋 thank you for taking a look at my code!

-I'm Francisco Castanho and I am new to golang
+I'm Francisco Castanho and I am new to golang.

 # How to run all tests